Inter-regional correlation estimators for functional magnetic resonance imaging: Materials and Methods

-\subsection{Replicates for correlations (method $\nR$)}
+\subsubsection{Replicates for correlations (method $\nR$)}

-In order to suppress the effect of local noise, we introduce a new estimator computed using replicates within the same region and the estimator $\widehat r^\AC$ is corrected by the correlation between the chosen replicates.
-This estimator, denoted by $\widehat{r}^\R$ ($\nR$ for replicates), was first introduced by \cite{bergholm.2010.1}, in the context of image analysis.
-It is defined by
+In order to \jf{cancel out} the effect of local noise, we introduce to fMRI a slight adaptation of the estimator introduced by~\cite{bergholm.2010.1}, in the context of image analysis.
+This is based on the concept of replicates within the same region, and denoted by $\widehat{r}^\R$ ($\nR$ for replicates).
+It is illustrated in Figure~\ref{fig:illustrationEstimators} and defined by